juanjo-ramos/react-native-workshop/README.md

 If you don't have homebrew you can get it [here](https://brew.sh/).
 **Homebrew is a MAC only tool**, for Windows installations see the linked pages of each of the required components.
 2. You need [watchman](https://facebook.github.io/watchman/docs/install.html).
 If you don't have it, install it with `brew install watchman`.
 If you want to check whether or not you have it type `watchman -v`.
 If you have version 4.9.4 or above, you don't need to do anything.
 If you don't, upgrade it with `brew upgrade watchman`.
 3. You need [expo](https://expo.io/).
 Expo allows you to build, deploy and iterate on your React Native app very quickly.
-Install expo globbally using `yarn globall add expo-cli`.
+Install expo globally using `yarn global add expo-cli`.
 Run `expo --version` on your terminal window to ensure it installed correctly.
 You should see something like 1.1.0 (or the version you installed).
 4. You need to clone this repo.
 5. Finally, to install all the dependencies this project requires, go to the folder where you cloned the repo and run `yarn install`.

 ## IDE
-We recomnend [Visual Studio Code](https://code.visualstudio.com/).
+We recommend [Visual Studio Code](https://code.visualstudio.com/).
 It's also a widely used option at Hudl.

 ## Running the app
 Congratulations, if you've made it here you have your development environment ready :tada:.
 Now, you need a place to deploy the fancy animations you'll be creating.